FusionMods/stonecutter-architectury-template/README.md

 Both are called out inline in the affected build scripts too.

-**1. 26.2 needs a different Loom variant, because Minecraft removed obfuscation.** Starting with the 26.x (year.drop) versions, Java Edition [ships without obfuscation](https://www.minecraft.net/en-us/article/removing-obfuscation-in-java-edition) - there's no Mojang-mappings deobfuscation step left to run, which is exactly what Architectury Loom's ordinary `officialMojangMappings()` path tries to do, and currently can't
+**1. 26.1+ needs a different Loom variant, because Minecraft removed obfuscation.**
+Starting with the 1.21.11 versions, Java Edition [ships without obfuscation](https://www.minecraft.net/en-us/article/removing-obfuscation-in-java-edition) - there's no Mojang-mappings deobfuscation step left to run, which is exactly what Architectury Loom's ordinary `officialMojangMappings()` path tries to do, and currently can't